Rucha-1111/Rucha-1111/README.md

 ---

 ### 🧠 About Me
-I write code that works—and documentation that explains **why it works** (so no one has to reverse-engineer it later).
+I write code that works - and documentation that explains **why it works** (so no one has to reverse-engineer it later).

 With hands-on experience in **backend development**, **system logic**, and **workflows**, I enjoy building software and then making it understandable for humans.